Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/Samples.md

 Healthcare analysis identifies healthcare entities.
 For example, given input text "Prescribed 100mg ibuprofen, taken twice daily", the service returns "100mg" categorized as Dosage, "ibuprofen" as MedicationName, and "twice daily" as Frequency.

+FHIR, or Fast Healthcare Interoperability Resource, is a standard that defines how healthcare information can be exchanged by different computer systems.
+To receive a FHIR bundle for a particular text document, input `4.0.1` for the `fhirVersion`.
+You can also pass the `document_type` if the type of document in the source text is known.
+Supported document types include "ClinicalTrial", "DischargeSumamry", "ProgressNote", and more, which can be found in this [reference docs](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-ai-textanalytics/5.3.0b1/azure.ai.textanalytics.html#azure.ai.textanalytics.HealthcareDocumentType)

 ```javascript
 const { AzureKeyCredential, TextAnalysisClient } = require("@azure/ai-language-text");